Everything you always wanted to know about night vision including low-light imaging techniques, thermal imaging and near-infrared illumination.

 - Cones: Responsible for vision in bright light

-But at night, our vision can’t decipher things without a source of light.
-Human eyes are quite different from the eyes of an owl because owls have evolved to be nocturnal creatures.
-They have significantly more rod photoreceptors, which enable them to see in dark environments.
+Human eyes are quite contrasting to the eyes of an owl, because they have evolved into nocturnal creatures.
+They have a significantly higher number of rod photo-receptors that enable them to see in the dark very easily compared to humans.

 How does an Image intensifier work?